TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 URI, with the serialized basket data being sent in JSON format, and the response being stored in the HttpResponseMessage instance.
-The HandleResponse method is then invoked, which throws an exception if the response doesn\'t include a success HTTP status code.
+The HandleResponse method is then invoked, which throws an exception if the response doesn't include a success HTTP status code.
 Then, the response is read as a string, converted from JSON to a CustomerBasket object, and returned to the BasketService.
 For more information about the CreateHttpClient method, see [Making a GET